swyxio/react-contributing/README.md

 # this is a presentation on Contributing to React

-notes on contributing to react.
+Notes on contributing to react.
 See the presentation live at <https://sw-yx.github.io/react-contributing/#/>

 add a `?presenter` to your route to see in presenter mode. keyboard shortcut `alt+O` or `P`, more docs [here](https://github.com/FormidableLabs/spectacle/blob/master/README.md#presenting)

+Please contact me on twitter if you want mentorship on your first React contribution.

 # This project is built on Spectacle Boilerplate. what follows is their readme.